Fan convention: Overview

-Different conventions use different methods to count their attendance, which leads to some confusion about actual convention size.
+Some media properties with particularly dedicated followings have spawned their own convention types.
+My Little Pony fan conventions (also called brony cons or pony cons) emerged in 2011 from the adult brony fandom surrounding the animated television series My Little Pony: Friendship Is Magic.
+Brony conventions offer various activities including panels, workshops, vendor halls, charity auctions, cosplay contests, and meet-and-greets with voice actors, writers, and other people involved in the production of the show.
+The first significant brony convention, BronyCon, was held in New York City in 2011 and initially attracted 100 attendees, but grew dramatically in subsequent years, reaching over 10,000 attendees in 2015 and 2019.
+As of 2025, despite the original television series ending in 2019, active My Little Pony conventions continue worldwide.

+Other media franchises that had their own conventions include Star Trek (Treklanta) and Harry Potter (LeakyCon), though they are both now defunct.

 History

 Fan conventions for various genres of entertainment extend to the first conventions held in the 1930s.
-However, while a few conventions were created in various parts of the world within the period between 1935-1960, the number of convention establishments increased slightly in the 1960s and then increased dramatically in the 1970s, with many of the largest conventions in the modern era being established during the latter decade.
+However, while a few conventions were created in various parts of the world within the period between 1935–1960, the number of convention establishments increased slightly in the 1960s and then increased dramatically in the 1970s, with many of the largest conventions in the modern era being established during the latter decade.
 Impetuses for further establishment of local fan conventions include: